-etep., , www.meter •

 I have chosen to:

-☐ Receive a paper copy of the Student Handbook.
+□ Receive a paper copy of the Student Handbook.

-\square Accept responsibility for accessing the Student Handbook by visiting the Web address s listed above.
+□ Accept responsibility for accessing the Student Handbook by visiting the Web address listed above.

-I understand that the handbook contains information that my child and I may need during the that all students will be held accountable for their behavior and will be subject to the disciplinar outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook Conduct, I should direct those questions to the principal at 325-554-7755. y consequences
+I understand that the handbook contains information that my child and I may need during the school year and that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
+If I have any questions regarding this handbook or the Code of Conduct, I should direct those questions to the principal at 325-554-7755.

 Printed name of student:

 Signature of student:

 Signature of parent:

 Date: